-- EXCEPTION to Section 140.3(a)9B: The following materials shall be deemed to comply with Section 140.3(a)9B if all joints are sealed and all of the materials are installed as air barriers in accordance with the manufacturer's instructions:
+EXCEPTION to Section 140.3(a)9B:

+The following materials shall be deemed to comply with Section 140.3(a)9B if all joints are sealed and all of the materials are installed as air barriers in accordance with the manufacturer's instructions:

-- A. Concrete masonry walls that have at least two coatings of paint or at least two coatings of sealer coating. - B. Concrete masonry walls with integral rigid board insulation. - C. Structurally Insulated Panels. - D. Portland cement or Portland sand parge, or stucco, or a gypsum plaster, each with min.
+- Concrete masonry walls that have at least two coatings of paint or at least two coatings of sealer coating. - Concrete masonry walls with integral rigid board insulation. - Structurally insulated panels. - Portland cement or Portland sand parge, or stucco, or a gypsum plaster, each with min.
 1/2 inches thickness